mclarke/php-oauth-client/README.md

 * Where am I going to store the access tokens?
-* How do I make an endpoint URL available in my application that can be used as a redirect URL for the callback
+* How do I make an endpoint URL available in my application that can be used as a redirect URL for the callback from the authorization server?

-Next to this you need OAuth client credentials and API documentation to know how to use the API.
+Next to this you need OAuth client credentials from the authorization server and REST API documentation from the service you want to connect to.
 You for instance need to know the `authorize_endpoint`, the `token_endpoint`, the `client_id` and `client_secret`.

 As for storing access tokens, this library includes two backends.
-One for storing the tokens in a PDO database and one for storing them in the user session.
+One for storing the tokens in a database (using the PHP PDO abstraction layer) and one for storing them in the user session.
 The first one requires some setup, the second one is very easy to use (no configuration) but will not allow the client to access data at the resource server without the session data being available.
 A more robust implementation would use the PDO backed storage.
 For testing purposes or very simple setups the session implementation makes the most sense.

+For accessing the resource service a Guzzle plugin is available that will help you with that.

-The example below will walk through all the steps you need in order to get the client working.
+The sections below will walk through all the steps you need in order to get the client working.

+## Composer
+In order to easily integrate with your application it is recommended to use Composer to install the dependencies.
+You need to install two libraries to use this library:

+* `fkooman/php-oauth-client`
+* `fkooman/guzzle-bearer-auth-plugin`

+Below is a simple example `composer.json` file you could use:

+    {
+        "name": "fkooman/my-demo-oauth-app",
+        "require": {
+            "fkooman/guzzle-bearer-auth-plugin": "dev-master",
+            "fkooman/php-oauth-client": "dev-master"
+        }
+    }

+## Client Configuration
 You can create an client configuration object as shown below.
 You can fetch this from a configuration file in your application if desired.
 Below is an example of the generic `ClientConfig` class: